Committees

 • monitoring overall academic performance and reporting progress to the Board of Trustees;

-• engaging in the budget process to assure academic excellence is a priority focus, including multi-year commitments as necessary;
+• engaging in the budget process to ensure academic excellence is a priority focus, including multi-year commitments as necessary;

 • verifying that faculty evaluation, development, workload, and retirements are assessed on a regular basis;